 Flights from Australia arrive in New York in the late afternoon.
 In the early evening, we gather for drinks in the hotel bar.
 If you have arrived early we suggest you take one of the many harbour cruises available in Manhattan, and can particularly recommend the AIA tour.
 The Staten Island Ferry, the Museum of Natural History and going up the Empire State Building are other iconic New York offerings not specifically covered on our tour that you might consider visiting beforehand.
 Academy Travel can arrange bookings.

 We begin our exploration of New York’s unique history and architecture in the downtown area, where the Dutch colony of New Amsterdam was founded in the 17th-century.
 We walk down some of New York’s oldest streets, learning the history of the Dutch and British colonies and visiting sites such as the elegant beaux-arts style Customs House, Wall Street, the 9/11 Memorial, Trinity Church and the site of George Washington’s inauguration.
 Lunch and an introductory lecture will be at the historic Fraunces Tavern, one of New York’s oldest remaining buildings and where Washington famously farewelled his officers prior becoming the first president of the newly independent USA.
-This evening we kick off our performances with a new production of a Broadway musical, to be selected from the 2017-18 season.
+This evening we kick off our performances with the smash-hit musical Hamilton, for some time the hottest ticket on Broadway.
+The musical tells the story of the dramatic life of New Yorker Alexander Hamilton, the first secretary of the US treasury.
+It’s an unlikely topic for a musical, but its popularity is proof of Broadway’s never-ending inventiveness.
 (B, L)

 Friday March 16: Frick Museum and Central Park